As students complete Checkpoints, they will submit them for feedback. This article will cover how to provide feedback on

-Drag Activities and Resources into Notebooks to provide a link to the relevant item!
+Teachers can drag Activities and Resources into Notebooks to provide a link to the relevant item, making it easier for students to find.

 - After opening a student's Checkpoint document, click the assignment icon in the upper right

 - A list of Activities and Resources assigned to the student under this Checkpoint will appear

 - Click the Activity name to see the student's progress on the Activity